pnnl-predictive-phenomics/eflux/JOSS-Manuscript/paper.md

 # Statement of need

+Accurate prediction of metabolic fluxes is vital for various applications in biotechnology, including metabolic engineering, drug development, and understanding disease mechanisms.
+Traditional FBA methods, while useful, fall short by not incorporating dynamic biological data such as enzyme expression levels, thereby limiting their predictive accuracy and applicability.
-Previous implementations of the Eflux algorithm aimed to extending flux balance analysis (FBA) to model metabolic fluxes conditioned on gene expression [@eflux1], [@eflux2].
-This allowed for predicting fluxes based on data for different experimental conditions and gene expression profiles [@eflux1_usage].
-However, some conditions can strain the model optimization process used to calculate fluxes, leading to infeasible solutions.
-To this end, we developed Eflux3, a new version of the algorithm that incorporates slack variables to ease the constraints in the optimization process and thus improve outcomes by allowing for a set of agreeable flux values.
+Previous implementations of the E-flux algorithm extended FBA to model metabolic fluxes conditioned on gene expression [@eflux1], [@eflux2].
+This extension allowed for the prediction of fluxes based on data from different experimental conditions and gene expression profiles [@eflux1_usage].
+However, certain conditions can strain the model optimization process used to calculate fluxes, leading to infeasible solutions.
+To address this, we developed E-flux3, a new version of the algorithm that incorporates slack variables to ease the constraints in the optimization process, thereby improving outcomes by allowing for a set of agreeable flux values.

-Here we introduce Eflux as a Python package that allows for the calculation of fluxes conditioned on gene expression data.
-The package is meant to house the latest implementation of Eflux (Eflux3), as well as legacy implementations for completness and to allow for reproducing results.
+Here, we introduce E-flux as a Python package that enables the calculation of fluxes conditioned on gene expression data.
+The package includes the latest implementation (E-flux3) as well as legacy implementations to ensure completeness and reproducibility of results.
+By offering three distinct variants, E-flux caters to different research scenarios and data types, enhancing its utility across multiple fields.
+Researchers require tools that can predict metabolic fluxes with higher accuracy while offering flexibility and robustness in the face of varied and complex biological datasets.
+In summary, the E-flux software represents a significant advancement in the field of metabolic flux analysis.
+It bridges the gap between static stoichiometric models and dynamic biological regulation, offering researchers a versatile tool for more precise elucidation and manipulation of metabolic pathways.
+This innovation is crucial for advancing our understanding of biological systems and improving the predictability of biotechnological applications.
 # Software Description

 ## Overview